dans98/gLapse/README.md

 }
 ```
 - **printerbaseUrl** - The ip address/domain associated with the printer.
 This must end with a `/`
-- **printerpassword** - The password thats should be used when connecting to the printer.
-If you have not changed the passowrd, leaft the default setting of `reprap` as is.
+- **printerpassword** - The password that should be used when connecting to the printer.
+If you have not changed the password, leave the default setting of `reprap` as is.
 - **printerType** - Currently only standalone Duet boards are supported so this setting should not be changed.
 In the future support for Duet boards linked to SBCs will be add as the api matures.

 #### miscellaneousSettings - holds general application settings